 Courses and administrative duties

-Associate Professor Hillary B. Farber teaches in the areas of criminal law & procedure, evidence, juvenile justice, and legal ethics, and her research focuses on criminal law and criminal procedure issues, with a particular focus on juveniles.
+Associate Professor Hillary B. Farber teaches criminal law, criminal procedure, and evidence.
+Her research focuses on criminal law and criminal procedure issues, with a particular focus on juveniles and issues of privacy.